kqf/ir-metrics/docs/pandas.rst

     1    1.0
     Name: click, dtype: float64

-In the example above, "label" column is provided just for illustration purposes and is not used for calculations.
+In the example above, "label" column is provided just for illustration purposes and is ignored.
 Currently `ir-metrics` defines only `ndcg` and `rr` measures that are compatible with flat format.